Internationally Educated Nurses who want to practice in Canada can watch videos in 18 different languages to find out how CARE Centre can help you.

 A free, unique opportunity available to CARE members.
 Develop your knowledge of nursing, language and culture in a Canadian health care setting.

 CARE Centre Joan Lesmond IEN of the Year Award to Recognize Two Nurses Beginning in 2014: submit nominations for both RN and RPN CARE Centre members

 Starting August 12, 2014, the College of Nurses of Ontario will no longer accept new applications from internationally educated nurses (IENs).

 The College of Nurses of Ontario (CNO) is joining 22 nursing regulatory bodies across Canada in launching the National Nursing Assessment Service (NNAS).
 When NNAS's Web portal goes live on August 12, all internationally educated applicants to the CNO will submit their applications and pay their initial assessment fees to NNAS within a secure online environment.

 As of April 1, 2014, IENs will be eligible to apply for bridging positions posted on the Nurses’ Career Start Gateway in parallel to the Nursing Graduate Guarantee Initiative.
 Through the Nursing Career OrIENtation (NCO) initiative, IENs will have the opportunity to obtain work experience in Ontario through temporary full-time positions.

 Need to complete a Competency Assessment Supplement (CAS)?
 CARE Centre has a specialized workshop to help!

-New section of CARE Centre's Competency Assessment Supplement Workshop starting in May.
+New sections of CARE Centre's Competency Assessment Supplement Workshops now available.